As coronavirus hits German sports, clubs fear crashing out of the game | DW | 16.03.2020

 The COVID-19 scare has forced professional sports leagues to halt or completely cease their regular seasons.
 As German football has postponed its games, empty stadiums evoke bankruptcy fears.

 In Germany's favorite sport, the saying goes that a football club just needs to switch on the stadium lights and thousands will come to see what's happening there.
-Even in the trying times of the coronavirus outbreak, the saying proves right as the last regular game showed.
+Even in the trying times of the coronavirus outbreak, the saying was proved right, as the last regular game showed.

 As the ref blew the kick-off whistle for Mönchengladbach versus Cologne — a match decreed to be held behind closed doors due to coronavirus fears — hundreds if not thousands of fans had gathered outside the stadium to cheer on their teams.
 The happening was far from ideal to slow the spread of the novel pathogen.